oscypio/Signspeak_local_fork/SignSpeak-ML/README.md

 5. **Where Do the AI Models Come From?**

 6. **Config for Development and Enhancements**
+   - Model Performance Metrics
+   - General Configuration
+   - Architecture Flow Diagram

 ---

 # 1. What Does This Backend Do?

 Think of this backend as the **brain that understands sign language**.
-It doesn’t need video — all it needs is **hand landmarks**, the (x, y, z) coordinates of 21 points per hand, frame by frame.
+It doesn't need video — all it needs is **hand landmarks**, the (x, y, z) coordinates of 21 points per hand, frame by frame.

 Here is how the system works:

-1. The MediaPipe frontend captures hand landmarks from a webcam.
+1. The **MediaPipe frontend** captures hand landmarks from a webcam (~30 fps).
-2. For each sign (e.g., “HELLO”), the frontend collects all frames belonging to that sign.
-3. It sends those frames to our backend through the `/api/process` endpoint.
+2. Hand landmarks are streamed via **WebSocket** to the Java backend.
+3. The **Java backend** buffers frames and sends batches (45 frames every 3s) to Python ML.
-4. The backend:
+4. The **Python ML backend**:
-   - optionally performs segmentation,
+   - Uses **Sliding Window Detector** with voting mechanism for continuous classification
+   - OR **Hybrid Mode** combining motion-based segmentation + sliding window
-   - predicts the sign using a GRU classifier,
+   - Classifies gestures using a **GRU-based classifier**
+   - Applies **intelligent flush mechanism** at batch boundaries to prevent word loss ⭐ NEW!
-   - stores the predicted word in memory.
+   - Stores predicted words in memory
-5. When the special sign **“PUSH”** (or other) arrives:
+5. When the special sign **"PUSH"** arrives:
-   - it takes all saved words,
+   - Takes all saved words
-   - feeds them into a sentence-polishing model (Qwen or T5),
+   - Feeds them into a **sentence-polishing model** (Qwen LLM)
-   - returns a fully corrected English sentence,
+   - Returns a fully corrected English sentence
-   - and resets memory.
+   - Resets memory

-📥 Landmarks → 🤖 AI pipeline → 📝 Natural English sentence
+📥 Landmarks → 🔄 Batch Processing → 🤖 AI Detection → 💾 Buffer Flush → 📝 Natural English sentence

+### 🆕 New Features (2025):

+- ⚡ **Buffer Flush Mechanism** - Prevents losing last word at batch boundaries
+- 🔀 **Hybrid Mode** - Combines motion-based segmentation with continuous classification
+- 🗳️ **Voting System** - Sliding window with majority voting for stability
+- 🎯 **Confidence Tuning** - Separate thresholds for normal detection vs. flush
+- 📊 **Detailed Logging** - Track detection decisions, voting, and conflicts
+- 🔧 **Optimized Parameters** - Pre-configured scenarios for speed vs. quality

 ---